Military history of the Song dynasty: Navy

-The Song dynasty founder, Emperor Taizu of Song, who had served as an army officer, attached great importance to ship building.
-He often visited the shipyard.
-After the dynasty's founding, and the role the navy played in defeating Later Shu and Southern Tang, the dynasty continued to maintain substantial naval forces for a time.
+The Song dynasty founder, Emperor Taizu of Song, formerly an army officer, attached great importance to ship building and often visited the shipyard.
+After the dynasty's founding and the subsequent role the navy played in defeating Later Shu and Southern Tang, the dynasty continued to maintain substantial naval forces for a time.
 However, after the unsuccessful invasion of Dai Viet in 981, the Song gradually lost interest in the navy, although Guangnan Circuit maintained a "Convoy Escort Squadron" (jiagang shuijun) which accompanied and protected incoming and outgoing merchant ships.
 By 987, the navy had become an ornamental establishment used for water entertainment.
 In 1068, the navy was reorganized, and after the Lý–Song War in 1077, the government asked merchants to contribute ships as well.
 Two shipyards were constructed in Mingzhou and Wenzhou.
 In 1090, these two shipyards were tasked with constructing 600 ships annually while shipyards in Liangzhe and Huainan received orders to build 300 ships.
 However the naval authorities deemed these ships to be of inferior quality and resorted to hiring and borrowing private vessels.
 This proved to be unsustainable and the practice was prohibited in 1112.

 After the loss of the north in 1127, the Song established a standing naval force to guard the region between the Huai River and the Changjiang.
 The Imperial Commissioner for the Control and Organization of the Coastal Areas (yanhai zhizhi shisi) was established in Dinghai county in 1132 with 11 squadrons and 3,000 men under its command.
 The Song fleet capacity increased to 15 squadrons and 21,000 men by 1174, and 20 squadrons and 52,000 men by 1237.
 In 1167, another base was established at Xupu to guard the Changjiang and the village that would become Shanghai.